 What do I get out of the course?

 You will be a visiting student at the University of Edinburgh, one of the world’s top universities.
 The course provides a balanced and comprehensive overview of parapsychology, along with privileged access to journal articles and materials that have been exclusively developed for the course.
-The course leader, Professor Caroline Watt, is an international expert in parapsychological research and education, and has 30 years of experience in this field.
+The course leader, Professor Caroline Watt, is an international expert in parapsychological research and education, and has over 30 years of experience in this field.

 Do I need any qualifications in order to join the course?